fullmetalbrackets/blog/src/pages/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 ---
 layout: "@layouts/BlogPost.astro"
-title: "Setup a Cloudflare Tunnel to securely access self-hosted apps with via domain from outside the home network"
+title: "Setup a Cloudflare Tunnel to securely access self-hosted apps with a domain from outside the home network"
 description: "Cloudflare Tunnels have been around for a few years and are well regarded alternatives for VPNs or port-forwarding on a router.
 They are often used to expose access to self-hosted apps from outside the local network with minimal config or hassle.
 Here's how it's done."
 pubDate: "July 20, 2023"
 tags: